 Identify Data Protection Champions

-Rather than adopt me against the world approach to speaking to management, successful DPOs understand how critical it is to the first partner with other internal stakeholders who also care about Data Protection.
+Rather than adopt me-against-the-world approach to speaking to management, successful DPOs understand how critical it is to the first partner with other internal stakeholders who care about compliancecompliance generally and also about Data Protection.
 This way, they have a stronger voice for both speaking to the management and disseminating the message across the organization.

 Obviously, the more influence the Data Protection champion has in the organization, the better.
 This person could be the finance manager since finance tends to hold a considerable amount of sensitive data.
 They could also be the revenue director, who would be concerned about the hit on revenue should a data breach happen.

 In my experience, I have seen the strongest support coming from senior management directly, to the extent that it was a board member who came to the DPO’s support because of the former’s cybersecurity background.

 Because many elements are out of a DPO’s control, there is ultimately no textbook answer to best obtain buy-in from management in the implementation of a DPMP.
 Joining a DPO network to understand the learnings from other DPOs is an excellent way to accelerate one’s learning journey.